niplav/site/cause.md

 *author: niplav, created: 2022-02-04, modified: 2024-04-15, language: english, status: in progress, importance: 4, confidence: unlikely*

-> __Absence of correlation implies causation ≥95% of the time in sparse-ish linear causal networks, but not *always*.
+> __Absence of correlation implies causation ≤5% of the time in sparse-ish linear causal networks, but not *never*.
 The number of causal non-correlations first grows and then shrinks with the number of nodes in the causal network, with the maximum at ≈30.
 I can't explain why.__